 While there are still some closures on the island and within the park, the number of new offerings is impressive enough to please even the most ambitious travelers.

 For locally-inspired brews, head to Ola Brew Co.
 Go for the Kona Gold Pineapple Cider or the Watermelon Double IPA, and stay to soak up the community vibe.
-Resort aficionados, who long for breathtaking sunsets over the water, may wish to stay at the recently renovated Mauna Lani Auberge Resorts Collection, while boutique hotel seekers looking for something a little more rustic and down-to-earth can't go wrong at the Kamuela Inn, located in Waimea, an area of the island known for its ranching history.
+Resort aficionados, who long for breathtaking sunsets over the water, may wish to stay at the forthcoming Mauna Lani Auberge Resorts Collection, while boutique hotel seekers looking for something a little more rustic and down-to-earth can't go wrong at the Kamuela Inn, located in Waimea, an area of the island known for its ranching history.
 Don't miss: Hawaii Forest & Trail's new Volcano Unveiled tour takes guests on an off-road adventure to explore changes to Halemaumau crater.

 The Hebrides, Scotland, UK